Florida

 delraybeachlandtrust.org

-Purpose: Generate and preserve affordable housing for very low to moderate income households and strengthen communities.
+Purpose: Generate and preserve affordable housing for very low to moderate income households.

 Florida Housing Coalition